depthbomb/SpotlightSaver/README.md

 Requires _Windows 10 Anniversary Update_ (`1607`, `Redstone 1`, `10.0.14393`) or later. **Microsoft.Windows.ContentDeliveryManager** (enabled by default) should also not be disabled or else you won't receive new images periodically.

-Windows 11 _may_ work but I cannot test it myself at the moment.
+Windows 11 _may_ work, but I cannot test it myself at the moment.

 ## Usage